Get Your Free 2026 Vacation Guide

-South Carolina inns and hotels offer a wide array of creature comforts - sometimes of the otherworldly kind.
-If you're looking for a room with an extra guest, there are plenty of spirited options good for delivering a few chills, along with fancy milled soaps and perhaps even nightly turndown service.
-While there's no guarantee you'll see a ghost, expect a warm welcome from your human hosts - and a goose bump or two - when you stay at these establishments.
+South Carolina inns and hotels offer a wide array of creature comforts—sometimes of the otherworldly kind.
+If you're looking for a room with an extra guest, there are plenty of spirited options that deliver a few chills, along with fancy milled soaps and perhaps even nightly turndown service.
+While there's no guarantee you'll see a ghost, expect a warm welcome from your human hosts—and a goose bump or two—when you stay at these establishments.

 Belmont Inn